 Different forms were filled out, explaining the church’s vision about the work with children, and giving information about the neighborhood and the town in general.
 The purpose of opening a child development center was also stated in the documents.

 During this process, the pastor and church leaders asked the Lord’s guidance to place the right people in the right positions in the child development center.

-The list of candidates included people who have been working with children in the church’s cell groups, have a good testimony, are a church member, are baptized, and have a love to work with kids.
+The list of candidates included people who have been working with children in the church’s small groups, have a good testimony, are a church member, are baptized, and have a love to work with kids.

 This is how the church committee, leadership team, teachers, maintenance, cook and security people were chosen.
 This group receives an offering for the work they do.